-5 Acknowledgement I want to thank Professor Steven Gonek for his mentorship in past semester and for his honors calculus classes which inspired me to pursue a degree in honors mathematics.
-I would also like to thank Professor Dinesh Thakur and Professor Jonanthan Pakianathan for being on my committee and taking time to review my Thesis.
-Moreover, I want to thank Professor Naomi Jochnowitz wholeheartedly for her tremendous encouragement throughout this journey and her support for women in mathematics.
-Finally, I am grateful for my friends in the math department who have provided insightful advice and emotional support.
-6 Reference [1] Tenenbaum, Gerald.(2015).
-Introduction to analytic and Probabilistic Number theory.
-American Mathematical Society.
+5 Acknowledgement First and foremost, I want to thank Professor Steven Gonek for his mentorship in past semester and for his honors calculus classes that inspired me to pursue a degree in honors mathematics.
+I would also like to thank my committee member Professor Dinesh Thakur and Professor Jonanthan Pakianathan for taking the time to meticulously review my Thesis.
+I really appreciate Professor Thakur's detailed and insightful feedback.
+I thoroughly enjoyed Professor Pakianathan's honors Algebra and Topology courses.
+Moreover, I want to thank Professor Naomi Jochnowitz wholeheartedly for her unwavering encouragement in my senior year and her support for women in mathematics.
+Finally, I am grateful for my boyfriend James Iler, alongside my friends in the math department Elana Elman, Kunxu Song, Anuragg Kumar, Xuan Wang who have provided insightful advice and emotional support.
+Without you guys, I would never be able to survive.
+Even though I will not pursue a degree in mathematics, I will always cherish this experience and all the knowledge I learned along this journey.
+6 Reference [1] Tenenbaum, Gerald.
+Introduction to Analytic and Probabilistic Number theory.
+American Mathematical Society.(2015).